 2. Refuel quickly afterwards with protein and carbs

 A common mistake people make is putting in the time at the gym but not in the kitchen.
 After your workout, you need to refuel with a protein- and carbohydrate-rich meal within the hour.

 While many people know protein is important for muscle repair and growth, not everyone is aware that carbohydrates are crucial as well.
 Carbs help with protein absorption.
-So if you only have protein – say, a piece of chicken – you’re going to get less of a benefit than if you’d had it with a slice of bread or some rice.
+So if you only have protein – say, a piece of chicken – you’re going to get less of a benefit than if you’d had it with a side of rice.

 RELATED POST: How to Use Protein Powder – All Your Questions Answered

 Yes, another basic one.
 But sometimes it’s the simplest things that we neglect.
 This is just your daily reminder to stay hydrated so you’ll be in tip top shape for your workout.